Workday/workday-prism-analytics-data-loader/README.md

 Input Parameter

 ``--action``  : load, loadAll, createSchema, detectEncoding.
-Use load for loading csv file or folder to a dataset, loadall for loading all files in a folder to individual datasets
+Use load for loading csv file or folder to a dataset, loadall for loading all files in a folder to different datasets based on file name

 ``--u``       : Workday Rest API Client Id